faizaj0/imageGenerationCIFAR10/README.md

 # Efficient CIFAR-100 Classification and Image Generation

-This project adapts the Residual Network (ResNet) architecture using depthwise separable convolutions for efficient CIFAR-100 classification.
-Additionally, it presents a modified conditional Spectral Normalization Generative Adversarial Network (SN-GAN) for image generation, also utilizing the CIFAR-100 dataset.
+This project adapts the Residual Network (ResNet) architecture with depthwise separable convolutions for efficient CIFAR-100 classification, achieving performance under 100,000 parameters and training in 10,000 steps.
+It also introduces a modified conditional Spectral Normalization GAN (SN-GAN) for image generation on CIFAR-100, optimized to run with less than 1,000,000 parameters.

 ## Key Features